sidtalia/low-cost-multi-modal-approach-to-localization/README.md

 - [x] Trajectory generation and following
 - [x] Preemptive braking to allow for faster speeds (Tested upto 8m/s on worn out tires.
 Will test again with new tires (normal medium soft compound)
 - [x] Offline trajectory optimization given a set of waypoints (x,y) with a margin of adjustment and track width (WIP)
-- [ ] SONAR/LIDAR based obstacle avoidance for emergency braking (for some reason this part is taking a while).
+- [ ] SONAR/LIDAR based obstacle avoidance for emergency braking (This part is taking a while because apparently cheap lidars don't work well in outdoor environments).
-- [ ] Landmark based localization using computer vision (Jevois A33)
 - [ ] Opponent detection using Object matching (may or may not be faster than object detection) (Jevois A33)
-- [ ] Realtime trajectory update for overtaking
+- [ ] Realtime trajectory update for overtaking (WIP)
-- [ ] Designing overtaking policies.
+- [ ] Designing overtaking policies (WIP.
+Currently learning about multi-agent navigation in UW's MUSHR project).

 ### About the project
 The car can race around a track given a set of waypoints (already optimized for minimum laptimes).
 An offline optimizer does the job of optimization (Test Codes folder, waypoint.py).
 It can also act as a low level controller for higher level agents.
 The car can be given a point (X,Y,theta) relative to it's current location.
 Ideally, the higher level agent should give waypoints that do not force the car to go through an obstacle (that's kind of the point of having a higher level agent).
 The lower level controller takes care of figuring out the throttle and steering control for getting to a particular point.

 ### Odometry and localization
-The localization is supposed to happen in open outdoor environments using a filtered GPS data.
+The localization is supposed to happen in open outdoor environments primarily using GPS data.
 I make the assumption that there is no exploitable feature in the environment.
-This is mostly because a system dependent on discernable features in the environment would not work as well in environments where there are none.
-The user can always add their own way of localization and simply send the location data to the low level controller (the support for this will be incorporated soon).
+This is mostly because a system dependent on discernable features in the environment would not work as well in environments where there are none (CV techniques won't work in wide open parking lots).
+The user can always add their own way of localization and simply send the location data to the low level controller (the support for this will be incorporated if someone actually wants it).
 Most projects like these should be tested in wide open spaces for the sake of safety and so GPS based localization made the most sense as it is the most "generic" way of localization.

 ![image](https://user-images.githubusercontent.com/24889667/64061985-13280680-cbff-11e9-98cb-fa1b4d33b29a.png)

 The odometry is obtained by fusing data from GPS, optical flow, IMU+compass and also from a simplistic model of the car's propulsion system, although the last method is kept as a last-resort under multiple sensor failures.
-The state estimator also exploits the non-holonomic constraints.
+The state estimator also exploits the non-holonomic constraints, using which it can get a speed measurement while the car is turning.
 Using multiple sources of information allows the car to operate with a high degree of accuracy (long term) when all the sensors are operating in peak condition and with an acceptable level of accuracy when one or two of the sensors are not in peak condition.
-The odometry assumes that the car is moving on a flat, horizontal plane (fair assumption for a car that has a ride height of 15 mm and is unlikely to go off-roading).
+The odometry assumes that the car is moving on a flat, horizontal plane (fair assumption for a car that has a ride height of 15 mm and is unlikely to go off-roading, however, the system can be extended to work on non-planar environments pretty easily).

 Test for localization accuracy: https://youtu.be/GbBbyxaOqpI